 Did they meet you there?

-Or we we led them to there.
+No, we led them to there.

-So, how long before police arrived at that scene?
+So how long before police arrived at that scene?

 And so the neighbor just kept his gun trained on him that long.